Brett-Tanner/Journal/Sep_22.md

 ## Tue 27th
 ### Odin Project - Databases
+- Finished up to set 9 from SQLZOO, the project for the database section
+    - Notes on each task from that project are (here)[https://github.com/Brett-Tanner/SQLZOO/blob/main/README.md]

+## Wed 28th
+### Odin Project - Databases
 - Finished SQLZOO, the project for the database section
     - Notes on each task from that project are (here)[https://github.com/Brett-Tanner/SQLZOO/blob/main/README.md]